michaelteter/amenitiz/README.md

 ### Floats for Prices

-Prices are stored as floats, but in the real world we might use an integer where the price would be stored with the whole and decimal parts, and the currency/region definitions would indicate how many decimal places were being stored.
+Prices are stored as floats, but in the real world we might use a Currency class or an integer and corresponding decimal place value.
+Further, this would be included in a localization system, as different currencies can use different numbers of digits beyond the decimal.

 ### Error Handling

-In many cases, error handling is not done.
-The safe reference operator (`&`) is used in places to illustrate where nil risks are likely; these would suggest where additional error handling should be added.
+Error handling is implemented in places where it provides value or is beneficial to demonstrating the logic of this system.
+However, this demo is not intended to be bulletproof.